 One of the most pressing needs after a fire is the repair of homes and other damaged buildings.
 Many such repairs will require the services of professional contractors.
-But professional con artists will also be out in force, perhaps overcharging, perhaps taking money in advance but not completing the work or doing the work haphazardly.
+Be wary of professional con artists who may overcharge, take money in advance but not complete the work or perform the work haphazardly.

 - Be wary of door-to-door solicitors.
 California contractors must be licensed.
 Ask to see their wallet sized license and call the Contractors State License Board’s toll-free line at 1-800-321-CSLB (2752) or visit their web site at www.cslb.ca.gov to verify the license status and to obtain educational information, free of charge